NFL playoff overtime rules: How OT works in 2022 postseason, difference from regular season - NBC Sports

-The 2022 NFL Playoffs are underway and we might see a game go into overtime, including in Super Bowl LVI.
+The 2022 NFL Playoffs are underway and we might see a game go into OT, including in Super Bowl LVI.
 However, unlike the regular season, playoff games cannot end in a tie so the rules are a bit different.
-See below to find out how OT works in the NFL playoffs according to the league’s official rulebook.
+See below to find out how overtime works in the NFL playoffs according to the league’s official rulebook.

 Click here for the complete 2021 NFL Conference Championship Schedule.